 With the stucco removed, the carpenters can begin repairing the problems it previously concealed.
-In this photo Gary is installing a new frame for a window that was not sized properly.
+In this photo, Gary is installing a new frame for a window that was not sized properly.

 Here’s when the 1970’s chimney was completely demolished.
 A channel of stone was gouged out from the 1st floor of the home through the peak of the 3rd floor gable.
 Notice the new chimney firebox under construction and the red chimney flue rising.

-The opening has been made in the wall to accomodate a window to the right of the fireplace inside and you can also see the reclaimed Herringbone brick pattern in the hearth.
+The opening has been made in the wall to accommodate a window to the right of the fireplace inside and you can also see the reclaimed Herringbone brick pattern in the hearth.
 Meanwhile the finishing touches are added to the chimney outside.